Imagine a colourful, neoclassical, slightly oriental construction in the middle of Gracia like an oasis in the middle of the desert.

 These tickets will be emailed to you in .pdf form and can be shown on a smart phone.

-Looking for free entry?
+Looking for free general entry?
 Your Casa Vicens visit is free of charge during European Night of the Museums (May 20th) and International Museum Day (May 18th).